chrmey/SPRECLib/readme.md

 ### Getting started

 Download the latest release and include the .jar file to your project.
-In the same folder where the .jar is in create a folder called '''spreclib_config''' and put the config.properties file inside it.
+In the same folder where the .jar is in create a folder called ```spreclib_config``` and put the config.properties file inside it.

 ### Terminology in SPRECLib